ccheptea/beautiful-jekyll/_posts/2017-03-21-auto-value-node.md

 ---
 layout: post
-published: false
+published: true
 title: auto-value-node
-subtitle: Safely and gracefuly access optional fields
+subtitle: Safely and gracefuly access and process optional fields
+date: '2017-04-02'
 ---
 At [Tango Targeting](http://tangotargeting.com/) we try to keep our code as simple and comprehensible as possible.
-One of the challenges in doing so is having a complex and deep data structure.
+In a [previous article](http://www.ccheptea.com/2017-03-04-auto-value-variant/) I wrote about it from the perspective of comparing objects.
+But another challenge for sticking to this mission is having a complex and deep data structure.
 And by deep I mean something like in the following snippet:

 ```java
 String email = car.driver().club().contact().email();